Patricia Nefstead Obituary (2020) - Milwaukee Journal Sentinel

 Patricia G. Nefstead

-West Allis - Passed to Eternal Life on Monday, November 30, 2020, age 85 years.
+West Allis - (nee Schrank) Passed to Eternal Life on Monday, November 30, 2020, age 85 years.
 Beloved wife of the late Ronald Nefstead.
-Dear mother of Lee (Carol) Nefstead, Leslie (Greg) Jansen and Robyn (Lorin) Schuchardt.
+Devoted mother of Lee (Carol) Nefstead, Leslie (Greg) Jansen and Robyn (Lorin) Schuchardt.
 Loving grandmother of Katie, Emily, Angela, Gretta, Steven, Brian, Erica and Quinn.
-Dear sister of Phil (Jayne) Schrank, Sue (Dan) Martin, Marlene (Marv) Scherr, Gregg (Thom) and Duane (Rocky) Marks.
+Dear sister of Phil (Jayne) Schrank, Sue Ellen (Dan) Martin, Marlene (Marv) Scherr, Gregg (Boon Tham) Marks and Duane (Rocky) Marks.
 Sister-in-law of Sonja (the late Mel) Nefstead and Beverly (Bruce) Nelsen.
 Also survived by 7 great grandchildren, nieces, nephews, other relatives and many friends.
-Due to Covid-19, private family Funeral Service was held.
-To view service please refer to Mt.
+Due to Covid-19, a private family Funeral Service was held.
+To view service, please refer to Mt.
 Hope Lutheran Church website.
-Interment Cedar Creek Cemetery - West Bend.
-Longtime member of Mt.
+Patricia was laid to rest alongside her husband of 54 years at Cedar Creek Cemetery, West Bend, WI.
+Patricia was the Valedictorian of Hartford High School in 1953.
+She proudly served as a poll worker in West Allis for many years and was a longtime member of Mt.
 Hope Lutheran Church.
-Valedictorian of Hartford High School in 1953.
+She donated to many charities and was a supporter of GRROW (Golden Retriever Rescue of Wisconsin).
 In lieu of flowers, memorials to Mt.
 Hope Lutheran Church appreciated.